This article is part of the series “Common Beginner Questions“.

 If you got a B/C/D/F/whatever, act like a mature, responsible adult and just be proactive.
 Learn the skills you need to learn to get where you want to go, and stop blaming others for your insufficiencies.

-To be very clear: this is not me being a hardass or being elitist.
+To be very clear: this is not me being elitist.

-I’m telling you to build these skills BEFORE taking this course, because you need these skills DURING the course.
+I’m telling you to build these skills before taking this course, because you need these skills during the course.
+It’s a good thing!

 Isn’t this just common sense?